 A brief stint as a model became the catalyst for my first book, 'Black Beauty' – an illustrated exploration of society's historical perceptions of the black image.
 The title was honoured by the New York Public Library and became the subject of a three-part BBC documentary.
 Alongside my writing I also work as a voiceover artist and television broadcaster.

 In 2016 I launched my own fledgling media company specialising in books and apps.
 365 Positivity aggregates health and wellbeing information into a series of self-help apps, while my publishing imprint, White Labels Books, creates print-on-demand, direct-to-consumer fiction and non-fiction.

 Printed to order, direct to your door

-Our printers also use paper from sustainably managed forests, and are certified by the Forest Stewardship Council (FSC) and the Sustainable Forestry Initiative (SFI).
+Our printers use paper from sustainably managed forests, and are certified by the Forest Stewardship Council (FSC) and the Sustainable Forestry Initiative (SFI).
+Our interior paper stock consists of 30 per cent post-consumer waste recycled material, and our inks are chlorine-free.
 Improving environmental performance, driving down CO2 emissions and reducing, reusing and recycling waste is an ongoing part of the evolution of digital publishing.

-Editorially, another advantage of print-on-demand technology is that making changes to a published book is easy.
-For example, mistakes can be corrected, or press quotes added to the cover, and the revised digital file, uploaded to the server, is available globally 24 hours later.
+Editorially, print-on-demand technology means that making changes to a published book is easy.
+Mistakes can be corrected or press quotes added to the cover, and the revised digital file, uploaded to the server, is available globally 24-hours later.
 The whole process is fast and lean.
 The speed at which a new edition can be published opens up new questions about exactly when a book is “finished”.
-This offers up potentially exciting new creative possibilities for writers.
-The version of a novel published on a Monday could be different to the one available the following Friday, for example — or a thriller could publish alternate endings from one week to the next.
+This offers up exciting new creative possibilities for writers.
+The version of a novel published on a Monday could be different to the one available the following Friday — or a thriller could publish alternate endings from one week to the next.
 Since the invention of print there has never been an easier time for any literary entrepreneurs out there to set up their own small presses.